goschtl/zope/z3c.layout/trunk/src/z3c/layout/README.txt

     >>> context = MockContext()
     >>> request = TestRequest()

+We need to have the request be annotatable.

+    >>> from zope.annotation.attribute import AttributeAnnotations
+    >>> component.provideAdapter(
+    ...
+AttributeAnnotations, (TestRequest,))

 The view expects the context to adapt to ``ILayout``.

     >>> from z3c.layout.interfaces import ILayout